thing-it/thing-it-device-xiaomi-smart-plant-monitor/README.md

 The **[thing-it-device-xiaomi-smart-plant-monitor]** Plugin is installed with **[thing-it-node]**, hence there is no need to install it separately.

-The Plugin supports Autodiscovery for connected I2C devices, hence you only have to create a directory in which you intend to run the configuration, e.g.
+The Plugin supports Autodiscovery for connected Plant Monitor devices, hence you only have to create a directory in which you intend to run the configuration, e.g.

 ```
 mkdir ~/xiaomi-smart-plant-monitor-test